Gazan youths with amputated and injured legs find care in the US, but face an uncertain future - KESQ

 “For four days, I couldn’t leave the house because the Israelis wouldn’t let me,” she told CNN through a translator, at the Shriners Children’s hospital.
 “There was no medication I could take to inhibit the pain or to help me with my condition.
 So, I just sat in agony for four days.”

 The video of her amputation went viral and caught the attention of the Palestine Children’s Relief Fund (PCRF), a US organization that provides free health care to thousands of injured and ill Palestinian children in the Middle East.
-The organization worked for weeks to evacuate her from northern Gaza and bring her to the United States for medical care, according to Tareq Hailat, international pediatric healthcare coordinator at PCRF.
+The organization worked for weeks to evacuate her from northern Gaza and bring her to the United States for medical care, according to Tareq Hailat, head of the Treatment Abroad program at PCRF.

 She is one of three Palestinians who received PCRF’s help to come to the US for leg injury treatment.